SoftInstigate/restheart-website/docs/clustering.md

 ## References

-To understand more in general about Load Balancing, Affinity, Persistence, Sticky Sessions you can read this [overview](https://www.haproxy.com/fr/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/).
+To understand more in general about Load Balancing, Affinity, Persistence, and Sticky Sessions you can read this [overview](https://www.haproxy.com/fr/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/).

 </div>